 Our elementary classrooms infuse technology throughout the school day.
 Every elementary classroom is equipped with a ceiling mounted projector, Promethean interactive whiteboard, classroom response sy stem, audio enhancement sound field system, digital presenter, a teacher workstation, mobile iPad cart, and a multi-media control platform.
 In addition to the classroom technology, every elementary school is equipped with three mobile laptop labs and two mobile chromebook labs.

 Our elementary classroom curriculum integrates audio, video, interactive learning opportunities, and digital production.
 Beginning in kindergarten through fourth grade, elementary students participate in a media skills class that focuses on raising a student’s skill level in using technology by integrating digital production with a rich media curriculum that focuses on reading appreciation.

 Middle School Technology

 At Lakeshore and White Pines middle school, technology is infused throughout our curriculum.
 Each middle school classroom is equipped with a digital projector, Promethean interactive whiteboard, classroom response system, audio enhancement sound field system, digital presenter, a teacher workstation, and a multimedia control platform.
-In addition to classroom technology, the building is equipped with four computer labs and has access to three mobile laptop labs.
+In addition to classroom technology, the building is equipped with three mobile laptop labs.

 High School Technology

 Students at both Grand Haven and Central high schools have many opportunities to use technology throughout the school day.
 Every classroom is equipped with a digital projector, Promethean interactive whiteboard, classroom response system, digital presenter, a teacher computer and multimedia control platform.
-GHHS students have access to 11 computer labs, six mobile laptop carts, and a digital café housed in the cafeteria, while CHS students have access to two computer labs and two mobile laptop labs.
+GHHS students have access to six mobile laptop carts, while CHS students have access to two mobile laptop labs.

 Students at both high schools have access to many technology-rich course offerings including: